nofelmahmood/Seam/README.md

 ```swift
 var recordConflictResolutionBlock:((clientRecord:CKRecord,serverRecord:CKRecord)->CKRecord)?
 ```
-It gives you two records.
+It gives you two versions of the record.
 Client record and Server record.
 You do what ever changes you want on the server record and return it.

 * <b>ServerRecordWins</b>